leetcode-1533/y1275963.github.io/_posts/2015-03-28-python-script-for-jekyll.md

 ---
 layout: post
-title: "Python script for Jekyll"
+title: "Python scripts for Jekyll"
 description: "This this the collection of the Jekyll scripts"
 category: "Jekyll"
 tags: []